cuiyongbo/hello-world/my_wiki/programmer_note/pthread/pthread_overview.rst

 -------------------

 * All threads have access to the same global, shared memory

-* Threads also have their own private data
+* Threads also have their own private data (Thread specific data)
 * Programmers are responsible for synchronizing access (protecting) globally shared data.

 .. image:: images/sharedMemoryModel.png